-In common with many not-for-profit organizations, the Organization derives revenue from charity events organized by the Cedars and third parties, from charity events and donations benefiting Sarah's Fund as well as from donations [the "Revenues"], the completeness of which is not susceptible to satisfactory audit verification.
+In common with many not-for-profit organizations, the Organization derives revenue from charity events organized by the Cedars and third parties, from charity events and donations benefiting Sarah's Fund in Pediatric Oncology as well as from donations [the "Revenues"], the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these Revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to Revenues, deficiency of revenues over expenses and distributions, and cash flows used in operating activities for the years ended March 31, 2020 and 2019, current assets as at March 31, 2020 and 2019, and funds' balances as at April 1 and March 31 for both the 2020 and 2019 years.
-Our audit opinion on the financial statements for the year ended March 31, 2019 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to Revenues, excess (deficiency) of revenues over expenses and distributions, and cash flows used in operating activities for the years ended March 31, 2022 and 2021, current assets as at March 31, 2022 and 2021, and funds' balances as at April 1 and March 31 for both the 2022 and 2021 years.
+Our audit opinion on the financial statements for the year ended March 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.